-Figure 3.
+Figure 4.
 Maximum number of harbor seals counted during all pinniped surveys at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) since 2009.
 Open diamonds represent counts in mouth open conditions and black filled diamonds represent counts during mouth closed.
+A binomial curve was fit to counts in open and closed conditions, and their R2 value is reported in the legend.